Watch now: Here's who Illinois basketball is targeting in the transfer portal

 Cockburn is someone with a good chance of leaving for the NBA Draft after two All-American seasons with the Illini.
 If he ends up leaving, that leaves a hole at the center position.

-Dainja should factor in there after his sit out season, but Illinois would want another option.
+Dainja should factor in there after his sat out season, but Illinois would want another option.
 Reports indicate Aimaq is a possibility.
 The Canadian has been the most prolific rebounder in college basketball the last two years.
-He averaged 16.9 points and 14.5 rebounds over his two seasons at Utah Valley.
+He averaged 16.9 points and 14.5 rebounds during his two seasons at Utah Valley.

 He averaged 15.0 boards in the 2020-21 season, which is the most for any player since 1979-80.
 He is likely the best option in the portal to make up for the rebounding production Cockburn would leave behind.
 He would likely look elsewhere if Cockburn returns.

-The offensive fit for Aimaq is different as a leaner and more skilled big, Aimaq shot 43.5% from 3 on 1.4 attempts per game last season and could be a more versatile offensive fit since he isn’t as dominant of a matchup in the post.
+The offensive fit for Aimaq is different as a leaner and more skilled big, Aimaq shot 43.5% from 3 last season and could be a more versatile offensive fit since he isn’t as dominant of a matchup in the post.

 Michigan and Illinois are the two newest schools showing interest in Utah Valley transfer Fardaws Aimaq, sources told @Stockrisers.
 Has heard from 40+ programs inc. Gonzaga, Kentucky, Alabama, Texas Tech, Arkansas, Texas A&M, many others.— Jake (@jakeweingarten) March 23, 2022